 Day 7 Takayama

-A day at leisure in Takayama.
-Walk around the warren of the Sanmachi district, crammed with shops, galleries, museums, sake breweries and 17th-century kura (storehouses).
+Take a morning cycling tour around Takayama.
+Explore the warren of the Sanmachi district, crammed with shops, galleries, museums, sake breweries and 17th-century kura (storehouses).
 Explore the shrines of Teramachi's wooded park and try local specialities such as Hida beef and Japanese pickles.
 You could also make the 15 minute train journey to the lesser-known but equally charming town of Furukawa.

 Day 8 Kanazawa